haeho7/docker-images/net/shadowsocks-rust/README.md

 ### OpenWrt

-When openwrt uses the `server` mode, the `/etc/resolv.conf` content of the container is empty, and the `--dns` parameter needs to be specified.
+When openwrt is used, the content of the `/etc/resolv.conf` file in the container may be empty, so you need to specify `--dns` or configure the `dns:` parameter in the json file.

 ### Server